Find out how drugs and alcohol can affect you...

 Tolerance and Dependence of Cannabis

 Cannabis dependence and tolerance are quite common among regular uses of cannabis.
 Tolerance means the user requires more cannabis to achieve the same effects they used to get with smaller amounts.
-Dependence, or addition, means cannabis has become central in their life, they may spend much of their time thinking about cannabis and obtaining it, they may have trouble controlling their use, or continue to use cannabis despite experiencing problems.
+Dependence, or addiction, means cannabis has become central in their life, they may spend much of their time thinking about cannabis and obtaining it, they may have trouble controlling their use, or continue to use cannabis despite experiencing problems.

 Dependent users who abruptly stop their cannabis use may have mild withdrawal symptoms such as sleep disturbance, anxiety and irritability.